yangjuncode/yudp/README.md

 # yudp
-yudp is a udp lib in go
+yudp is a udp lib in go, the code is extracted from nebula.